yaml/yamlscript/doc/yamlscript.md

 ```
 - (def vec1 [5 7 9])                # Define a variable bound to a vector
 - vec2: [5 7 9]                     # Bad.
 YAML sees it as `["5 7 9"]`
-- vec3: \[5 7 9]                    # Good.
-Backslash makes value a YAML scalar
+- vec3: .[5 7 9]                    # Good.
+The period makes value a YAML scalar
 ```

-Use a backslash at the start of a value so that YAML will consider the value to be a scalar, thus interpreted as a Clojure expression.
+Use a period at the start of a value so that YAML will consider the value to be a scalar, thus interpreted as a Clojure expression.

 What if you want to use YAML to define an actual data structure in your YAMLScript program?